BelkaLab/MotoGPLiveResult/README.md

 ![Alt text](http://s16.postimg.org/mc94tu239/Logo.png)

 ##What is this?
-This is an iOS 9 project to try [Dwiff](https://github.com/jflinter/Dwifft) library from [jflinter](https://github.com/jflinter).
+It's an iOS 9 project to simulate a real-world use case for [Dwiff](https://github.com/jflinter/Dwifft), a library from [jflinter](https://github.com/jflinter).

-## What does this app?
+## What does this app do?
-Well, nothing useful ;) It just simulates a moto gp qualification in real time.
+Well, nothing useful ;) It just simulates a Moto GP qualification in real time.

 ## Setup
 Just clone the repo and run